This post was updated May 5, 2015.

-Centered around one night, June 22, the Great American Backyard Campout can happen anywhere – your own backyard, a neighborhood park or in one of Virginia’s 35 State Parks.
+Centered around one night, the last Saturday in June, the Great American Backyard Campout can happen anywhere – your own backyard, a neighborhood park or in one of Virginia’s 36 State Parks.

 Why camp?
 Virginia State Parks offers, “Camping is an affordable family vacation or weekend getaway experience – a family of four can go camping for less than the cost of a movie.”
 The National Wildlife Federation suggests, “The nature of childhood has changed.
 There’s not much nature in it.”
 Put down the electronics and let’s vacation on the cheap while introducing our kids to amazing outdoors they may have never previously experienced.